Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/gametimer-feature-advanced-exercise.md

 <br>
 <br>

-Using this function does come with some concerns though.
+Using `setInterval` comes with concerns though ...

-If we're not careful, it can create multiple timer objects in the browser as a result from the `<GameTimer>` component being mounted and unmounted multiple times in one session.
+If we're not careful, we can create multiple timer objects in the browser as a result of `<GameTimer>` being mounted and unmounted multiple times in one session.

-We don't want this to happen as it could lead to a memory leak and other possible performance issues.
+We don't want this to happen as it could lead to a memory leak and other performance-related issues.

-So, we need to clean up or ... destroy this timer object whenever the `<GameTimer>` component is unmounted from the DOM.
+The solution is to clean up/destroy this timer object whenever the `<GameTimer>` component is unmounted from the DOM.

-Fortunately, the `setInterval` function returns a reference we can use to essentially "clear" the object from memory; the name of the function we use to clear our interval object is called ... `clearInterval`.
+Fortunately, the `setInterval` function returns a reference we can use to essentially "clear" the object from memory using another browser function called ... `clearInterval`.

 ```javascript